-While Father’s Day (Sunday June 19th 2016 in both the UK and USA) is not a match for Mother’s Day commercially, it’s still a handy hook to hang some salon marketing on, with UK consumers spending over £951 million in 2021 and the US a mighty $20 billion on the celebration.
+Father’s Day is not a match for Mother’s Day commercially, yet it’s still a handy hook to hang some profitable salon marketing on, with UK consumers spending over £951 million in 2021 and the US a mighty $20 billion on the celebration.

-Here some of the Father’s Day marketing ideas and tips I’ll be using with my hair salon and beauty spa clients.
+In this blog I look at the Father’s Day promotional ideas and tips I use with our hair salon and beauty spa clients.
 Marketing food for thought I hope.

-It’s Father’s Day so it is guys you need to target with your spa or salon marketing.
+It’s Father’s Day so presumably it’s guys you need to target with your spa or salon marketing.

-Women are the main buyers of Father’s Day gifts.
+No. Women are the main buyers of Father’s Day gifts.
 They are your target promotional audience.
 You’ll get a far better take-up and higher revenue if you focus your salon marketing activities towards them and their needs.

 Father’s Day for barbers and male-only grooming specialists

-Targeting women does make it a little trickier for barbers and male-only grooming specialists as fewer women will be following you online or coming into your salon or barbers.
-Facebook advertising can be a valuable marketing channel for you as it allows you to target your advertisement at by gender, age and geographical area.
+Targeting women can be tricky for barbers and male only grooming specialists as fewer women will be following you online or coming into your salon or barbershop.
+So use social media advertising to reach this audience as you can target your advertisement by gender, age and geographical area.

-- Constant ‘sell, sell, sell’ messages are very off-putting and counter-productive.
+Constant ‘sell, sell, sell’ messages on social are off-putting and often counter-productive.
 Instead, give your salon social media ‘Dad-Appeal’ with:

 - Men’s wellbeing tips for the summer hols.